SamBruss/RIsk-assessment/README.md

-This Script allows for data visualisation in Cytoscape using transcriptomics data In order to make the scpript work :
+This Script allows for data visualisation in Cytoscape using transcriptomics data.
+In order to make the scpript work :
   1. set in your current R directory a Final_Data file with the all the dataset
   2. set in your current R directory a Linkset file with the linkset needed for the cytoscape extension